Nishant891/YouTube-Clone/README.md

 Contains css stylling for video-previews/ channel details and profile photo.
 It uses css grid that makes it responsive according to the screen size.

+### style.css
+Contains styles for the sidebar.

-I have also used @media-query to make the website responsive according to the screen size.
+### I have also used @media-query to make the website responsive according to the screen size.